My Last First Day of School…

 I remember Emma’s mom’s first day.
 I made her a purple print corduroy skirt, I can still picture the white turtleneck, the saddle shoes, the filled to bursting backpack.
 It was all I could do not to chase that bus down the road, crying and begging her to come back.

 Funnily enough, that’s exactly what I did that very afternoon when the bus stopped and then left without dropping my baby off.
 Poor little thing was too scared to get off the bus and I was too green a mother to demand they release her from the beast.
-I stood in shock until it started to move away, then I ran after it – waving, crying and yelling.
+I stood in shock until it started to 01Busmove away, then I ran after it – waving, crying and yelling.

 The days move so quickly now.
 You don’t have to remind me to savor the moments anymore—every day is a wonder, every day is another miracle.
 I am thankful for this day.